cs3b/mcp-servers-ruby/README.md

 ```

 For Claude Desktop, the installer will:
-1. Create necessary directories for logs
-2. Generate server configuration
+1. Generate server configuration
-3. Update Claude Desktop's configuration file (if found)
+2. Update Claude Desktop's configuration file (if found)
-4. Display the generated configuration for manual installation if needed
+3. Display the generated configuration for manual installation if needed